NeurodataWithoutBorders/nwb-overview/docs/source/community_gallery/community_gallery.rst

     :class: align-left, no-scaled-link
     :width: 100

 The :openscope-databook:`OpenScope Databook <>` provides scripts and documentation used for brain data analysis and visualization, primarily working with NWB files and the :ref:`analysistools-dandi` archive.
 Through :jupyter-book:`Jupyter Book <>`, this code is structured as a series of notebooks intended to explain and educate users on how to work with brain data.
 This resource is provided by the Allen Institute’s :openscope-project:`OpenScope Project <>`, an endeavor of The Allen Institute :mindscope-program:`Mindscope Program <>`.
-OpenScope is a platform for high-throughput and reproducible neurophysiology open to external scientists to test theories of brain function.
+OpenScope is a platform for high-throughput and reproducible neurophysiology open to external scientists to test theories of brain function.  :bdg-link-primary:`Databook <https://alleninstitute.github.io/openscope_databook/>` :bdg-link-primary:`Source <https://github.com/AllenInstitute/openscope_databook>`

 .. note::